Java-Archive/vaadin-dev-environment-demo-vaadin-testbench/README.md

 </center>

 # Vaadin Development Environment Example with Testbench
-In this example we are using Vaadin together with Testbench and and teh TestbenchAddOn.
+In this example we are using Vaadin together with Testbench and the TestbenchAddOn.